Virginia Tech® home

 In demonstrating its commitment to be work-life friendly, Virginia Tech aims to provide a supportive environment for graduate students in their choice to give birth or adopt a child, or attend to a medical emergency, while simultaneously acknowledging the department's need for continuation of the work being provided by the graduate student as a GTA, GRA, or GA.

-The Work-Life Grants program provides the means through which departments can request temporary financial assistance.
+The Work-Life Grants program provides the means through which departments can request a temporary financial contribution so that they can cover the cost of filling in behind a GTA, GRA or GA who is on leave for up to 8 weeks.

 Procedures